bgtti/battleship/README.md

 Step-by-step:
 Game type: Human vs Computer ("HC"), default

 1. index.js will use the function gameIsHC() to call htmlDisplay.js to create 2 boards, and dragShips.js to enable ship drag and drop.
-It also calls game.js' startGame function which calls factory.js to create the player objects.
+It also calls game.js' initiateGame function which calls factory.js to create the player objects.

 2. When Human positions all his/her ships, dragShips.js will enable the 'start game' button to be clicked using checkIfAllShipsPositioned, which is called at every ship drop on the board. dragShips.js stores ships by number (1-4), and the dropped coordinate of each.